J35P312/SVDB/README.md

 This module is used to construct structural variant databases from vcf files.
 The database may then be queried to compute the frequency of structural variants, or exported into a vcf file.
 These are the commands used to construct a structural variation database:

+Sample names are taken from the VCF header's sample column (the named `FORMAT` columns).
+For VCFs with no sample columns (INFO-only format), the filename stem is used instead.

 ```text
     svdb --build --help
     svdb --build --files sample1.vcf sample2.vcf sample3.vcf